Privacy Policy

 Access and Correction

 In some circumstances, access to some information in the file may be withheld if there is considered a safety risk to others.
 If this applies, this will be discussed with you.
+A written explanation will also be provided.

 If necessary, you can ask to correct any information in your record that you believe to be incorrect, incomplete or misleading.
 You cannot request information in your file to be removed, but a correction statement can be added.